Chrisknyfe/picklegd/README.md

 to prevent arbitrary code execution in the serialization and deserialization process.

+Note: this asset is not compatible with Python's pickle format.

 # Quick Start example

 To get started pickling your data, first create a pickler.